Data-Visualization-Intro/3-D3-line-chart/readme.md

 console.log(xAccessor(dataset[0]));
 ```

-The date value in our dataset is a string.
+The date value in our dataset is a string - `"date": "2021-01-01"`

-Unfortunately, this string won't work on our x axis.
-We know how far "2018-12-25" is from "2018-12-29" but a computer needs a date in a form it can work with.
+This string won't work in JavaScript. _We_ know how far "2021-12-25" is from "2021-12-29" but a computer needs a date in a form it can work with.

-JavaScript `Date` objects represent a single moment in time in a platform-independent format
+A JavaScript `Date` objects represent a single moment in time in a platform-independent format

-We need to convert the dataset strings into JavaScript Dates. d3 has a [d3-time-format](https://github.com/d3/d3-time-format) module with methods for parsing and formatting dates.
+We need to convert our dataset strings into JavaScript Dates. d3 has a [d3-time-format](https://github.com/d3/d3-time-format) module with methods for parsing and formatting dates.

-The `d3.timeParse()` method:

-- takes a string specifying a date format, and
-- outputs a function that will parse dates of that format.
+The `d3.timeParse()` method takes a string specifying a date format, and outputs a function that will parse dates of that format.

 For example, `d3.timeParse("%Y")` will parse a string (create a Date object) with just a year (e.g. "2021").